hier-robotics/hier-robotics.github.io/_pages/join.md

 ## Prospective Ph.D.
 Students
 <p style="font-size:10pt;">
 We intend to accept new Ph.D. students annually, taking into account available grants and fellowships.
-If prospective applicants are intrigued by the opportunity to engage in the fabrication of novel robotic systems, the development of advanced planning and control algorithms, and the exploration of innovative paradigms for real-world robot deployment, we encourage them to reach out via email to the Principal Investigator (PI), (jaemin.lee at ncsu.edu), or <b>sumit the google form </b> providing the following information:
+If prospective applicants are intrigued by the opportunity to engage in the fabrication of novel robotic systems, the development of advanced planning and control algorithms, and the exploration of innovative paradigms for real-world robot deployment, we encourage them to <b>submit the google form </b> providing the following information:
 </p>
-- <p style="font-size:10pt;"> Please indicate one of the following topics—<b>Design</b>, <b>Planning and Control</b>, or <b>Learning</b>—in the very first line of your email and send a brief statement outlining your specific interests and relevant skills or experiences.
-- <p style="font-size:10pt;"> Please attach your <b>CV/resume</b> and supplementary materials demonstrating your expertise.
 - <p style="font-size:10pt;"> We have <b>Ph.D. positions</b> available for the 2026 academic year in the following research areas: 1) <b>Learning-Based Tele-Locomotion of Humanoid Robots</b>, 2) <b>Safe Autonomy for Heterogeneous Legged Robot Teams</b>.

 ## NC State University Undergraduate or M.S.
 Students